 An exploration of film as an art form and as an expression of the meanings of “modernism.”
 Why film is a uniquely modern art form is addressed, as well as those themes that identify the “modern sensibility.”
 Films such as Citizen Kane, Rashomon, Do the Right Thing, Beloved, Tender Mercies, Apocalypse Now, and others are viewed and analyzed.

-Prerequisites: GES130 or GES244 (may be taken concurrently).
+Prerequisites: GES130 and GES160 (may be taken concurrently) or GES244 (may be taken concurrently).
 Offered: Occasionally interim.
 Special Notes: Carries cross-credit in philosophy.

 ENL241L • Modern Mythmakers.
 3 Credits.